Menu

 What you need to know

-We will use GoTo Meeting as the platform.
+• We will use Microsoft Teams as the platform.

-Each participant will receive an email with a link to each session
+• Each participant will receive an email with a link to each session 2-3 days prior to the training date.

 Kerri is an independent information and records management consultant with extensive experience as both a practitioner and consultant.
 Kerri was an owner and consultant with the successful independent consulting firm SWIM Ltd for 15 years during which time she helped develop the IM Toolkit with ALGIM.
 Kerri has continued her ongoing close association with ALGIM and the local authority sector through training and consulting services.